Health & Wellbeing

 As well as meeting your legal obligations, by fulfilling your duty of care towards your staff you’re also saving on the costs associated with prolonged absences, recruiting and training new staff, lost productivity, etc.

-Work-related stress pay
+Work-related stress and sick pay

 SSP is the statutory amount you must pay when an employee is too ill to work.
 They would need to meet certain criteria to qualify for this pay including being off work for four or more days in a row.